MusicLIME: Explainable Multimodal Music Understanding: Conclusions Future Work

 \section{Conclusions \& Future Work}

-In this study, we explored deep-learning multimodal models and introduced \textsc{MusicLIME}, a novel model-agnostic multimodal explanation methodology tailored for music understanding.
+In this study, we investigated deep-learning-based multimodal models, curated two multimodal music datasets, and introduced \textsc{MusicLIME}, a novel, model-agnostic explanation methodology specifically designed for music understanding.
 Our findings highlight that multimodal approaches outperform unimodal ones by leveraging the complementary information embedded in different modalities and their interactions.
 We also developed a global aggregation methodology that enhances the interpretation of the relationships between genres or emotions and their associated audio and lyrical features, providing a comprehensive view of the most representative characteristics of each class.
 We assessed the robustness of \textsc{MusicLIME} through its application to two distinct datasets and tasks, demonstrating its effectiveness in various contexts.

-Future research will focus on improving \textsc{MusicLIME} by refining various modules of the pipeline, including data preprocessing, encoding techniques, as well as sample selection and perturbation strategies within the core \textsc{LIME} algorithm.
-One limitation of our current approach is that the lyrical modality is analyzed at the word level, which may overlook broader contextual meaning.
-To address this, we plan to explore ways to make \textsc{MusicLIME} more context-aware, enabling it to capture more general ideas beyond individual words.
+Future research will focus on enhancing \textsc{MusicLIME} by improving various pipeline components, including data preprocessing, encoding techniques, and strategies for sample selection and perturbation within the core \textsc{LIME} algorithm.
+To address the current challenge of defining clear criteria for evaluating the quality of generated explanations, we plan to conduct a human evaluation survey to assess their effectiveness in enhancing music understanding and interpretation.
+Additionally, since the lyrical modality is currently analyzed at the word level, which may overlook broader contextual meaning, we aim to make \textsc{MusicLIME} more context-aware to capture more general ideas beyond individual words.
 Additionally, we will investigate alternative explanation methods, such as counterfactual explanations, and assess their applicability in a multimodal framework for music understanding.